adipolak/vr-blog/docs/README.md

 # vr-blog

-## Playgroud for fun ideas about how to create VR - personal websites/blogs
+## Playgroud for fun ideas about how to create VR / XR - personal websites/blogs

 Check it out [here](https://adi-polak.dev/).